Home SEO Tools FAQs Guest post Contact Donate

 Now that you understand the importance of having a template backup, let’s start doing it:

-Backing up a template
+Backing up a template (updated)

 1. Log in to your Blogger account (if you haven’t logged in already).

-5. Copy the code and paste it in Notepad or other text editor.
+4. Copy the code and paste it in Notepad or any text editor.

+5. Keep the file in a safe place.
 For the sake of this tutorial, let’s name the file MyTemplateBackup.txt.

-6. Keep the file in a safe place.

-7. That’s it, you’ve backed up your blog template!
+6. That’s it, you’ve backed up your blog template!

 Restoring a template

-Now whenever you want to restore your template, simply
+Now whenever you want to restore your template, simply:

 1. Repeat step 1 to 3 above.